-As one of the most successful nations to ever compete in the Winter Olympics, it should come as no surprise that the skiing in Norway is absolutely superb and should not be overlooked when considering your next ski holiday.
-Far quieter than its Alpine rivals, the Norwegian ski resorts offer guests peaceful, uncrowded mountains, state of the art lift systems and a warm welcome.
+As the most successful nation to ever compete in the Winter Olympics, it should come as no surprise that the skiing in Norway is absolutely superb and should not be overlooked when considering your next ski holiday.
+Far quieter than its Alpine rivals, the Norwegian ski resorts offer guests peaceful, uncrowded mountains, state of the art lift systems and a warm welcome from friendly locals.

 Not only is the skiing world-class here, but the experiences off-piste are equally impressive.
 Surrounded by dramatic fjords, majestic mountains and charming villages, a winter holiday here is a truly memorable experience.